Metropolitan Transportation Authority

 Over the next year, we will be refining, prioritizing, and packaging these needs into a five-year capital plan.
 This allows us to group needs based on anticipated schedules and resources—and to bundle projects strategically to minimize impacts to riders.
 The five-year horizon provides a more informed and reasonable time period for projecting budget requirements.

-The 2025-2029 Capital Plan will be released in fall 2024.
+The Proposed 2025-2029 Capital Plan will be submitted to the MTA Board on September 25, 2024.

 A new capital agency is ready to deliver